Thirty Two Frequently Asked Questions on Hepatitis C

 Cover your cuts and skin sores to keep from spreading HCV.

 19. How can a person protect themselves from getting hepatitis C and other diseases spread by contact with human blood?

 Don't ever shoot drugs.
-If you shoot drugs, stop and get into a treatment program.
+Intranasal (inhalled) is also a risk factor.
+If you shoot or inhale drugs, stop and get into a treatment program.
 If you can't stop, never reuse or share syringes, water, or drug works, and get vaccinated against hepatitis A and hepatitis B.